 - 2. When selecting an applicable one from multiple options, circle the relevant option. - 3.
-Information on the matters other than those enclosed with a broken line or a double line must be clearly documented and delivered to the worker under the Labor Standards Act.
-Additionally, if systems are put in place regarding the matters concerning retirement allowances, extraordinary wages, etc., expenses to be borne by workers, safety and health, vocational training, accident compensation and support for off-the-job injuries and diseases, commendations and sanctions, and administrative leave, these matters must also be clearly presented to the worker orally or in writing. - 4.
-A contract term should be within the scope specified by the Labor Standards Act. - In the case of a fixed-term contract, whether or not to renew the contract and the criteria for renewal or non-renewal (multiple answers) should also be clarified. - (Reference) Under Article 18, paragraph (1) of the Labor Contracts Act, if the total term of a fixedterm labor contract exceeds five years, the labor contract is converted into a labor contract without a fixed term upon a request of the worker.
-This right to file a request may be exercised until the expiration date of the original contract. - 5.
-Place of work and assigned work may be the ones immediately after the employment, but it is also permitted to comprehensively indicate all places and works to which the worker may possibly be assigned in the future.
+Information on the matters other than those underscored, and enclosed with a broken line or a double line must be clearly indicated and delivered in writing to the (see 1. above) under the Labor Standards Act.
+Additionally, if systems are put in place regarding the matters concerning retirement allowances, extraordinary wages, etc., expenses to be borne by workers, safety and health, vocational training, accident compensation and support for off-the-job injuries and diseases, commendations and sanctions, and administrative leave, these matters must also be clearly presented to the worker orally, in writing or otherwise.